Cannabis and Back Pain

 However, it is always key to have controlled studies and scientific evidence to back up health claims.

 As we alluded to earlier, there have been a number of studies that seem to back up the claims for cannabis and back pain treatments.
-Below, is a list of a few studies that may support the claims of using cannabis for back pain.
+Below, is a list of a few studies that may support the claims of using medical cannabis for back pain.

 Pain was also significantly decreased in this study from 2011 that looked at the cannabinoid-opioid interaction in chronic pain.